-The Mortgage Depot has been providing mortgage advice for several years; during this time, we have developed a reputation of being professional and friendly, helping first-time buyers get on the property ladder.
+The Mortgage Depot has provided mortgage advice in Bristol for several years; during this time, we have developed a reputation of being professional and friendly, helping first-time buyers get on the property ladder.
 Read our latest blog post to find out more.

 The Mortgage Process

 One of the most important things you’ll need to do when buying a home is getting a mortgage.
 Your mortgage is a long-term loan you take out to buy your home, and there are many different options available.
 So what do you need to know about mortgages?